saurabh29july/NetworkStatsApplication/README.md

     Download the code.
-    Run the application from code in tomcat/jetty/jboss (some web server) Supply your pre-installed OpenDaylight credentials and see it in action at http://localhost:8080/NetworkStatsApplication/
+    Run the application from code in tomcat/jetty/jboss (some web server) See it in action at http://localhost:8080/NetworkStatsApplication/
+    Supply your pre-installed OpenDaylight credentials.